dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I'd rather attempt to do something great and fail than to attempt to do nothing and succeed.
+  Life would be tragic if it weren't funny.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1496 days)
+## 🌟 Experiences (1497 days)

 ### 🧮 Programming languages